 Affording La Scuola

-At La Scuola we strive to make our school and our program as accessible as possible.
-La Scuola offers sliding scale tuition, which is currently used by 27% of families.
+At La Scuola, we strive to make our school and our program as accessible as possible.
+La Scuola offers sliding scale tuition, which is currently used by 30% of families.
 Please do not hesitate to inquire about sliding scale tuition, or directly complete the FAST Application Form.

 Sliding Scale Tuition

-La Scuola International School is an independent non-profit school which meets the charitable and educational definitions of Section 501(c)(3) of the Internal Revenue Code (Tax Identification Number: 56-2293184).
-As such, La Scuola receives no outside funding from state or federal sources.
+La Scuola International School is an independent non-profit school that meets the charitable and educational definitions of Section 501(c)(3) of the Internal Revenue Code (Tax Identification Number: 56-2293184).
+As such, La Scuola receives no funding from state or federal sources.